Greater Manchester, National

 For children and young people, increased investment in dedicated community eating disorder services has already improved access to evidenced care.

 AHSNs will focus on achieving improved outcomes across England, including scaling up existing models that we know work.
+Find out more about the AHSN Network national project.

 One approach is FREED (First episode Rapid Early intervention for Eating Disorders), a model developed by South London and Maudsley NHS Foundation Trust and King’s College London.
 This is an evidence-based, specialist care package for 16 to 25-year-olds with a first episode eating disorder of less than three years’ duration.
 Broadly based on the early intervention model for psychosis, it overcomes barriers to early treatment and recovery and provides highly coordinated early care, with a central focus on reducing the duration of an untreated eating disorder.
 It consists of a service model and a care package.